General Application for GST/HST Rebates

 If any of the required documentation is not received, your claim may be delayed or disallowed.

-Rebate for taxable sale of capital personal property of a municipality or designated municipality who is a non-registrant or capital personal property that is designated municipal property of a designated municipality who is a non-registrant
+Rebate for taxable sale of capital personal property by a municipality who is a non-registrant or capital personal property that is designated municipal property by a designated municipality who is a non-registrant

 Generally, this rebate is available when a non-registrant municipality makes a taxable sale of capital personal property or a non-registrant designated municipality makes a taxable sale of capital personal property that is designated municipal property and the municipality or designated municipality paid the GST/HST on the purchase of that property and/or on improvements to the property, but was previously unable to recover that tax.